paramat/asteroid/README.txt

 Comets have layers of snow and ice blended with asteroid structure depending on depth below surface.
 Comets are surrounded by a misty atmosphere of water vapour which hides the nucleus from view.
 The atmosphere has a smoother shape than the comet it surrounds.
 Comet ice and snow can be crafted to default:water_source.
-Both have weblike 'fissure' cave systems, but these do not pass through the lava cores of larger asteroids.
+Both have weblike 'fissure' cave systems.

 Crafting
 --------